 One of the great things about being a student at a large university is the number and variety of clubs you can join.
 One of my favorites is the Purdue Outing Club, a group of students that enjoy all kinds of different outdoor activities like kayaking, backpacking, climbing, and spelunking.
-I’ve only participated in a few outings with the club, including a wintery week-long backpacking adventure in Shenandoah National Park, but I’ve enjoyed all of them.
+I’ve only participated in a few outings with the club, including a wintry week-long backpacking adventure in Shenandoah National Park and an equally cold trip in the Smoky Mountains, but I’ve enjoyed all of them.
 This weekend I joined a club trip and went spelunking in Doghill-Donnehue Cave.

 Planning the Trip